Middleware

 if (session('user')) {

-// Already logged in, continue with the request
+// Already logged in, continue to traverse to the onion core

 return $handler($request);